JiayuX/Toxic-Comments-Detection/README.md

 # Toxic-Comments-Detection
 In this project, a bidirectional GRU with attention mechanism is used to detect and rate toxic comments.

-The training data is from the Toxic Comment Classification Challenge on Kaggle (https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
+The training data is from the Toxic Comment Classification Challenge on [Kaggle](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).

 Text data preprocessing is done using a customized class and functions written in the 'preprocessing.py' file.
 Tensorflow and Keras are used to build and train the model.